joer9514/joer9514/README.md

-## Hi there, I'm Jose and I'm Software Web Developer 👋
+## Hi everyone, I'm Jose and I'm a Web Software Developer. 👋

 "Nothing is impossible for those who try".
 I am a software developer with experience and knowledge in web development.
 Among my most outstanding skills are: front-end development, web layout, responsive design, attention to detail and predisposition to face new challenges.
 The technologies I master the most are JavaScript, Python, MySQL, Html5, Css3, Figma.
 I am currently acquiring skills in Reactjs and Nodejs. ⚡

 ```js
 const technologies = {